-See also standing orders 15(b)(xii) and (xvii).
+See also standing orders 15(a)(xii) and 15(a)(xvii)

-- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - b [Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
+- a A legal deed shall not be executed on behalf of the Council unless authorised by a resolution. - [Subject to standing order 23(a), the Council's common seal shall alone be used for sealing a deed required by law.
 It shall be applied by the Proper Officer in the presence of two councillors who shall sign the deed as witnesses.]